-List of Municipalities in the Albay, Province of The Philippines
+List of Municipalities in the Albay Province within Region V in the Republic of The Philippines

 Bacacay | Camalig | Daraga (Locsin) | Guinobatan | Jovellar | Libon | Malilipot | Malinao | Manito | Oas | Pio Duran | Polangui | Rapu-Rapu | Santo Domingo (Libog) | Tiwi

 Cities in the province of Albay: Legazpi City (Capital) | City Of Ligao | City Of Tabaco

 |Interactive Google Satellite Map of the Province of Albay|

 Provincial Capitol Building of Albay, in Legazpi City

 18,000 Chinese tourists seen to come to Albay annually starting January 2014